 - Avoid having your Surface plugged in 24/7.

 - Store your Surface in a cool, dry room when you're not using it.

-For more battery saving tips, see How to charge Surface.
+For more info about charging, see How to charge Surface.

 Power cords, like any other metal wire or cable, can be weakened or damaged if repeatedly twisted or bent in the same spot.
 Here are a few things you can do to keep your power cord from being damaged: